The Black Stallion

-The Black Stallion is the name of a bestselling series of books by Walter Farley, and also the name of the first book in the series (from 1941), and the title character, an Arab stallion also known as the Black.
-The series chronicles the story of a sheikh's prized stallion after a ship journey gone awry brings it into the possession of a young man named Alec Ramsay.
+The Black Stallion is a series of novels by Walter Farley, beginning with the book of the same name published in 1941.
+The title character, an Arab stallion also known as the Black, is a sheikh’s prized stallion who comes into possession of one Alec Ramsay.
 Later books in the series furnish the Black's backstory.
-Shaytan (under various transliterations) is the Arabic word for "devil".

 The novels are about the Black himself and the stallion's three main offspring: his firstborn colt, Satan; his second colt, Bonfire; and his firstborn filly, Black Minx.
 Along with the Black, the series introduces a second stallion that is considered the Black's only equal—The Island Stallion, Flame.
 This is a separate storyline until Flame and the Black meet in two books—The Black Stallion and Flame, and The Black Stallion Challenged.
 However, news of Flame's win in an international race in Cuba, and his mysterious disappearance, are mentioned at the end of The Black Stallion Mystery, which serves as the first introduction of this rival for the later books in which they meet.

 The first two books, as well as the final book of the series, were adapted for the films The Black Stallion (1979), The Black Stallion Returns (1983), and The Young Black Stallion (2003).

 The Black Stallion was described as "the most famous fictional horse of the century" by The New York Times.

 The Black Stallion books

 The original Black Stallion series listed here was written by Walter Farley.
 The Young Black Stallion, about the Black's early years, was written with Farley's son, Steven Farley, who continued The Young Black Stallion as a series for younger readers after the death of Walter Farley.
-Steven Farley subsequently has also written additional Black Stallion novels, which are not included here.
+Steven Farley has subsequently written additional Black Stallion novels, which are not included here.